frubino/mgkit/docs/source/pipeline/gene_prediction.rst

 Taxonomic Prediction
 --------------------

 When using Uniprot to functionally predict genes in a sequence, the metadata available for the gene may contain taxonomic information.
-However, while a gene from one species may have been predicted in the data, it may actually belong to another organism.
+However, while a gene from one species may have been predicted in the data, this prediction may be incorrect.
+There are various reasons, closely related organisms, lack of specific genes for a class of organisms or annotations, among others.

 In this cases the approach taken in the framework is to extract the predicted nucleotide sequences using the tool of choice, provieded that it names the sequences using the *uid* attribute of an annotation, or the provided script (:ref:`get-gff-info`).
 The sequences included in the file can be used with a similarity search program as BLAST to find the closest related sequences.